OPEN FOR PUBLIC COMMENT

 · The right to access records about oneself, including those that are still otherwise subject to legal or other closure periods.

-· The right to access one’s record according to one's own literacy and modality.
+· The right to access one’s record according to one's own literacy, modality, writing or signing system.

 · The right to guaranteed safe, secure, timely and low or no-cost access to relevant records about oneself upon request.

 · The right to receive copies of records about oneself, and to specify the form and format of those records, or else to be given a clear explanation as to why one may not.

 · The right to transmit or share records about oneself.